 “Palm Beach County is on the cusp of tremendous growth,” said Irvin Lippman, executive director of the Boca Museum of Art and co-chair of the Cultural Coalition.
 “We know that more than $500 million in expansions and renovations to arts and cultural facilities are being planned in the next five years.
 As cultural leaders, we believe a strong, united sector is key to bringing about smart growth and enhancing the quality of life for the community.”

 Another important project that the Council will steward over the next few years is the completion of the “Project Space,” the lot behind the Montgomery Building on L Street in Lake Worth.
 The Council received state funding to clean, sod and fence the area, which is now being used to house large-scale sculpture on loan from CANVASTM Outdoor Museum.
-Phase 2 will get underway once funding is secured and calls for additional landscaping, benches, moveable sculpture pedestals and a performance stage to host local musicians and small music and art festivals.
+Phase 2 will get underway once funding is secured and calls for additional landscaping, benches, movable sculpture pedestals and a performance stage to host local musicians and small music and art festivals.

 The future is colorful in Palm Beach County.
 In addition to its beautiful beaches and other attributes, it is culture that makes The Palm Beaches stand out among travel destinations, business locations and places to live, work and grow.
 With a vision for the future, the Cultural Council is celebrating with a season of community outreach and events.